 3d.
-Because he admits "the advantage of such a Council to a Lieutenant-Governor is so self-evident, that he must be weak and self-sufficient indeed who does not continually have recourse to it."
+Because he admits "the advantage of such a Council to a Lieutenant-Governor is so self-evident, that he must be weak and self-sufficient indeed who does not continually have recourse to it.'

-Thus the advantage is fully admitted; but his obvious repugnance is against availing himself of that advantage oftener than he may please; and with his late Council, for the three weeks they were in office, he did not please to do it at all; he admits the advantage of such a help, but he repells the proposition to receive it before "embarrassment requires it "when it might be to late to product the could when it might be too late to remedy the evil.
+Thus the advantage is fully admitted; but his obvious repugnance is against availing himself of that advantage oftener than he may please; and with his late Council, for the three weeks they were in office, he did not please to do it at all; he admits the advantage of such a help, but he repels the proposition to receive it before "embarrassment requires it," when it might be too late to remedy the evil.

 4th.
-Because he admits that the Executive Council "strengthens his judgment;" but he betrays repugnance against the proposition to strengthen his judgment when he happens to think

-Report of Com-mittee to Commons them dignified enough without it; but he wishes the strength to be reserved until embar-

-House of Assembly. rassment requires it.
+Because he admits that the Executive Council "strengthens his judgment;" but he betrays repugnance against the proposition to strengthen his judgment when he happens to E 3 think it strong enough without it, or to confer dignity on his proceedings when he thinks mittee to Commons them dignified enough without it; but he wishes the strength to be reserved until embar-House of Assembly. rassment requires it.

 5th.
-Because he states that the Executive Council should constitutionally "serve him (the Lieutenant-Governor), not them" (the people.)
+Because he states that the Executive Council should constitutionally "serve him (the Licutenant-Governor), not them" (the people).

-But the repugnance betrayed is against being served by them in the public affairs until he thinks "embarrassment requires it.
+But the repugnance betrayed is against being served by them in the public affairs until he thinks "embarrassment requires it."

 6th.
-Because he had promised his late Council "to treat them with implicit confidence;" but his repugnance is against its being so implicit as to be received upon public affairs before "embarrassment requires it."
+Because he had promised his late Council "to treat them with implicit confidence;" but his repugnance is against its being so implicit as to be received upon public affairs before "embarassment requires it."

 7th.
 Because his Excellency mentions the willing approval by the late Council of the very first suggestion he made to them, namely, "that no important business should be commenced in Council until they, as well as the Lieutenant-Governor, had become mutually acquainted with their respective duties."
-Thus, important business, it is admitted, was to be commenced, but the complaint is that it was commenced too soon, viz. "before embaragement requires it" rassment requires it."
+Thus, important business, it is admitted, was to be commenced, but the complaint is that it was commenced too soon, viz. "before embarrassment requires it."

 8th.
-Because in his answer to the citizens he says, respecting the present Executive Council, "I shall consult them as unreservedly as I had promised to consult those who have just resigned.'
+Because in his answer to the citizens he says, respecting the present Executive Council, "I shall consult them as unreservedly, as I had promised to consult those who have just resigned."